dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

 ???
 * atomicity:  each transaction is all or nothing. (update both inventory and available credit)
 * consistency:  valid states of database by some rules. (non-negative inventory)
-* isolation:  transactions don't affect each other. (can't interleave transaction components)
+* isolation:  steps in transactions don't affect each other. (can't interleave transaction components).
 * durability:  committed data never lost